Isaac Paredes Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- The Yankees have the 13th-ranked team ERA among all league pitching staffs (4.06).
+- The Yankees' 4.04 team ERA ranks 12th across all league pitching staffs.

-- Yankees pitchers combine to rank 21st in baseball in home runs surrendered (162 total, 1.3 per game).
+- The Yankees rank 20th in baseball in home runs surrendered (162 total, 1.3 per game).

-- In his most recent time out on Sunday, the righty threw 5 2/3 innings against the Boston Red Sox, allowing two earned runs while surrendering four hits.
+- In his last appearance on Tuesday, the left-hander threw six innings against the Washington Nationals, allowing one earned run while surrendering six hits.

-- The 27-year-old has put up an ERA of 4.68, with 8.9 strikeouts per nine innings, in 26 games this season.
-Opposing hitters have a .267 batting average against him.
+- The 30-year-old has put together a 6.27 ERA and 7.1 strikeouts per nine innings in seven games this season, while allowing a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.